You’ve reached content that’s exclusive to AARP members.

 Try this today

-• Pull up a cushion.
+• Sit comfortably.
 Sit on the floor with legs crossed, or on a chair if it’s more comfortable.
-Rest hands on knees.
-Now, close your eyes.
+Rest your hands on your knees, and close your eyes.

-• Breathe deeply.
-Take an exaggerated inhale through your nostrils as you count to three, then hold your breath for a count of two.
+• Take a few deep breaths.
+Take an exaggerated inhale through your nose as you count to three, then hold your breath for a count of two.
 Exhale audibly through your mouth for a count of four.
-Repeat this.
+Repeat.

-• Lasso in your thoughts.
-It’s completely normal for your mind to wander.
-If you start listing your to-dos or daydreaming, simply redirect your attention back to your breath.
+• Notice when thoughts arise.
+It’s normal for your mind to wander.
+If you start reviewing to-dos or daydreaming, note it without judgment, and direct your attention back to your breath.

-• Thank yourself for showing up.
-When the timer goes off, wiggle fingers and toes and slowly open eyes.
-Then, acknowledge what you just accomplished.
+• Return to your day.
+When the timer goes off, wiggle your fingers and toes and slowly open your eyes.
+Thank yourself for showing up.

 Why